renatawong/renatawong.github.io/_pages/about.md

   - /about.html
 ---

-I am Renata, a postdoc at the Physics Division, National Center for Theoeretical Sciences at the National Taiwan University.
+I am Renata, a postdoc in multidisciplinary quantum applications at the Physics Division, National Center for Theoeretical Sciences at the National Taiwan University.

 Research interests